Abibubble/ms3-the-bar-blade/TESTING.md

 * &#128100;
 * Only accessible for logged in users.
 * Provides a form for users to fill in, with placeholder text, and a helpful message about accessibility.
+* All input elements have the correct validation on.
+* The ingredients input won't let you add an additional ingredient until you've entered data into the first one.
 * Once submitted, it adds a cocktail to the database, which then populates it onto the homepage, and onto the user's profile.
 * All cocktails added by the user will appear on their profile.
 * &#128272; Admin users can edit or delete any cocktail without needing to go into the MongoDB database.